seqan/seqan/manual/source/Tutorial/GettingStarted/BackgroundAndMotivation.rst

 Here, instead of creating a string class around an array of ``char`` values (or objects), we can leave the type of the array's elements open.
 We can then introduce different types, e.g. ``Dna`` or ``Dna5`` for 4- and 5-character DNA alphabets.

-Algorithms can be implemented using templated functions and the template types are fixed at compile time.
+Algorithms can be implemented using template functions and the template types are fixed at compile time.
 Thus, the compiler does not have to use virtual function tables and other "crutches", less indirection is involved, and more code can be inlined and aggressively optimized.
 When written appropriately, such algorithms can also work on different string implementations!
 Also, when defining our own alphabet types, we can directly influence how their abstractions (and APIs) work.

-Thus, C++ allows us to implement (1) a generic and reuseable library with (2) high level abstractions (and thus ease of use) that still allows the compiler to employ aggressive optimization and thus achieves (3) efficiency.
+Thus, C++ allows us to implement (1) a generic and reusable library with (2) high level abstractions (and thus ease of use) that still allows the compiler to employ aggressive optimization and thus achieves (3) efficiency.
 With the words of the C++ inventor `Bjarne Stroustrup <http://www.artima.com/intv/abstreffi.html>`_:

    A high level of abstraction is good, not just in C++, but in general.